We are fully booked for house to house collections for 2016 and therefore will not be accepting any applications forms for the time being.

 What happens if I don't apply?

 You can be fined up to £1,000 and/or imprisoned for up to six months if you carry out a house to house collection without a licence.
-If you or anyone collecting on your behalf doesn’t give a police officer their name, address and signature when asked, they could be fined up to £200.
+If you or someone is going to collect on your behalf doesn’t give a police officer their name, address and signature when asked, they could be fined up to £200.

 Are there any restrictions?